MicrosoftDocs/customer-insights/ci-docs/activities.md

    - **Show in timeline**
       - Choose if you what to show this activity in the timeline view on your customer profiles.
 Select **Yes** to show the activity in the timeline or **No** to hide it.
+    > [!NOTE]
+    > If you select 'No' and hide the activity in the timeline view, the Activity will not be returned by the [Customer Insights API]([url](https://learn.microsoft.com/en-us/dynamics365/customer-insights/apis)) either.

       :::image type="content" source="media/Activity_Wizard3.PNG" alt-text="Specify the customer activity data in a Unified Activity entity.":::